How to Make a Sticky Navigation Bar

 How it works (step-by-step)

-- Observer: when the sentinel leaves the viewport (
+3. Observer: when the sentinel exits the viewport, toggle .is-scrolled.

 Why it’s good